Dev7088/github-desktop-plus/README.md

 ## Why this fork?

+First of all, because shiftkey's fork is currently unmaintained (last commit was in February 2025), so it's not getting the latest features and fixes from the official GitHub Desktop repository.

-While the "official" Linux fork of GitHub Desktop is great, I think it's slow in terms of updates and lacks some advanced features that I'd like.
-This fork has low code quality requirements compared to the official fork, so I (and hopefully you as well) can add features and improvements quickly.
+Secondly, I think the official GitHub Desktop app is very slow in terms of updates and lacks some advanced features that I'd like.
+This fork has low code quality requirements compared to the official repo, so I (and hopefully you as well) can add features and improvements quickly.
 This fork also focuses on integrating nicely with Bitbucket, since I use it for work and haven't found a good Linux GUI client for it.

+Keep in mind that this version is not endorsed by GitHub, and it's aimed at power users with technical knowledge.
+If you're looking for a polished and stable product, I recommend using the official GitHub Desktop app instead.

 ---